Skip to main content

 Simulation Setup#

-First, import necessary Python libraries and components from comnumpy:
+First, import the necessary libraries and comnumpy components:

 Set key parameters such as modulation order, oversampling factors, fiber link properties, and noise figure: